bbenchoff/bbenchoff.github.io/pages/Citicar.md

 [With the dash wiring completed](https://twitter.com/ViolenceWorks/status/1494036625461956609), I turn my attention to the power electronics and getting the motor turning.
 There is also a [soapbox derby](https://www.eventbrite.com/e/sfmomas-soapbox-derby-at-mclaren-park-2022-tickets-265577327937) in town about two months from now, so the goal is to get this thing on the road and compete in the only race this car will ever see.
 That means fixing the brakes.

-## Part 3, A Trip Around The Block, or, WTF is a Hesitation Switch?
+## Part 3, Motor Controller Replacement

 With the 12V electronics complete, the goal now is to take the car out for a drive around the block, or take it to [Ocean Beach Cars and Coffee](https://norcalcarculture.com/events/ocean-beach-cars-and-coffee/) on the last Sunday of the month.
 This means working on the high power side of the electronics, and figuring out how the motor controller works.